cancerit/hairpin2/README.md

 ```
 hairpin2 -c myconfig.json variants.vcf aln.cram
 ```
-A config of default parameters is provided in `example-configs/`
+A config of default parameters is provided in `example-configs/`.
+All config parameters are equivalently named to their command line overrides (see helptext below), except - is replaced by _

 full helptext:
 ```